drorlab/pensa/README.md

 ### Library installation

-#### Option 1: Install PENSA library from PyPI
+#### Option 1: Install the PENSA library from PyPI

 Within the environment created above, execute:

     pip install pensa

+This installs the latest released version.

-To use the example scripts or tutorial folder, you'll have to download them separately.
+To use the example scripts or tutorial folder, you'll have to download them from the repository.

-#### Option 2: Download PENSA and create editable installation
+#### Option 2: Create editable installation from source

 Within the environment created above, execute: